2020 Danish mink cull: Criticism by the opposition

-After the 2022 general election
+2022 general election and afterwards

-The day following the general election on 1 November, in which the red bloc secured a majority without the blue bloc and Moderaterne, the political leader of Alternativet, Franciska Rosenkilde, announced that the party would nevertheless not support a lawyer's assessment of the Mink Commission's report.
+The general election on 1 November gave Frederiksen's ruling Social Democratic party their strongest showing in more than 20 years with 27.6% of the vote, which was viewed as a public vote of confidence in her handling of the COVID-19 pandemic.
+The party together with its supporting "red bloc" obtained a majority of seats without the blue bloc and Moderaterne.
+On the day following the election, the political leader of Alternativet, Franciska Rosenkilde, announced that the party would nevertheless not support a lawyer's assessment of the Mink Commission's report.
 On 3 November, after being overruled by her newly elected parliamentary group, Rosenkilde announced that her party once again supported a lawyer assessment.
 Simultaneously, Løkke Rasmussen also became ambiguous about the demand for a lawyer's assessment.
 Succeeding a new, during the government negotiations submitted, own-initiative lawyer's assessment compiled by three professors, in which it was concluded that Mette Frederiksen likely would not be convicted if going to the Supreme Court, Alternativet once again became ambiguous on the demand and said they would read the assessment and announce their position in "a couple of weeks".
 On 7 December the party announced their continued support for a lawyer's assessment.

-Election researcher Niels Nørgaard Kristensen, Aalborg University, the historian Christian Egander Skov assessed that the opposition parties during the election campaign had overestimated the impact of the Mink Case, and that the election result showed mink fatigue to have set in among the electorate not perceiving the case as an important election isssue.
+Election researcher Niels Nørgaard Kristensen, Aalborg University, and the historian Christian Egander Skov assessed that the opposition parties during the election campaign had overestimated the impact of the mink case, and that the election result showed a "mink fatigue" to have set in among parts of the electorate, not perceiving it as an important election issue.
+In their 2024 book Partiledernes kamp om midten analyzing the election, Kasper Møller Hansen and Rune Stubager confirmed that the mink culling did not rank among the important election themes in the eyes of the voters.
+In January 2023, Danish People's Party leader Morten Messerschmidt described it likewise as a mistake that the Blue Block had focused so much on the mink cull.